 Retailers and consumer goods brands looking to advertise can take advantage of the high-volume throughput offered by short code providers like GMS, who can also help advertisers with analytics, providing delivery and response statistics to track campaign effectiveness.

-Short codes can also be used to go beyond advertising, by facilitating other marketing initiatives like competitions and rewards programs.
+Short codes can also be used to go beyond advertising, by facilitating other marketing initiatives like competitions and rewards programmes.
 They are particularly good at linking mobile and “offline” channels into a coordinated effort.

 A short code can make it easier for a customer to claim a discount code found on a bottle label or snack wrapper “on the go.”
 Or perhaps a radio advertisement invites them to find out more about a special discount.
 That shorter number significantly reduces the amount of effort a user needs to respond to an offer on the radio, displayed on a billboard, or delivered via some other traditional marketing medium.